 If you lost a family member in a trucking accident caused by negligence, the personal representative of the estate may be able to file a wrongful death action.
 These lawsuits provide compensation for specific beneficiaries of the deceased person.
 Money can be recovered for:

 Truck accidents are more complicated than passenger vehicle accidents.
-You will benefit if you have a lawyer to pursue your claim for compensation.
-Here’s what your lawyer can do for you:
+You will benefit if you have a Washington truck accident lawyer to pursue your claim for compensation.
+Here’s what your Washington truck accident attorney can do for you: